-Critical Vendor
+Critical Vendor.

-- Critical vendor is a creditor remedy based on a theory that a particular vendor is so essential to a debtor's ability to continue operating that without the uninterrupted flow of the seller's goods, the debtor cannot continue to operate and thus has no realistic chance of a successful reorganization.
-In these instances, a bankruptcy court has broad authority to order relief that facilitates a successful reorganization.

-- Only a debtor can make the determination that a particular vendor is critical and seek court approval of same.
-A creditor cannot independently impose its critical vendor status on a debtor. - Critical vendor payments have become increasingly controversial and certain court rulings, including the Kmart decision, have limited the critical vendor remedy.
-Some jurisdictions refuse to entertain a critical vendor motion.
+- ° Critical vendor is a creditor remedy based on a theory that a particular vendor is so essential to a debtor's ability to continue operating that without the uninterrupted flow of the seller's goods, the debtor cannot continue to operate and thus has no realistic chance of a successful reorganization.
+In these instances, a bankruptcy court has broad authority to order relief that facilitates a successful reorganization. - ° Only a debtor can make the determination that a particular vendor is critical and seek court approval of same.
+A creditor cannot independently impose its critical vendor status on a debtor. - ° Critical vendor payments were controversial in the Kmart case, and since then courts have more closely scrutinized debtors' critical vendor proposals.
+Some jurisdictions refuse to entertain critical vendor motions.
 However, Delaware and New York continue to be jurisdictions where critical vendor payments can be approved in appropriate circumstances.
-As recently as September, 2008, the Delaware Bankruptcy Court in the Hines Nursery case approved \$2 million of critical vendor payments. - Vendors who are truly critical to a debtor-customer should continue to seek critical vendor status as a means of getting paid.
-In doing so, vendors should be careful to not violate the automatic stay by conditioning future business on payment of pre-petition debt.
-Moreover, vendors should be aware that getting paid as a critical vendor will likely be conditioned on providing normal lines of credit, pricing and terms, or other "customary trade procedures."